lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

           |
           v
  +----------------+
- | Advance the    | (core EDHOC processing)
+ | Advance the    | (Core EDHOC processing)
  | protocol state |
  +----------------+
 ~~~~~~~~~~~
-{: #fig-flowchart-spo-low-level title="Processing Steps for EDHOC message_2 and message_3" artwork-align="center"}
+{: #fig-flowchart-spo-low-level title="Processing Steps for EDHOC message_2 and message_3." artwork-align="center"}

 ## Consistency Checks of Authentication Credentials from ID\_CRED and EAD Items ## {#sec-consistency-checks-auth-creds}

 Typically, an EDHOC peer specifies its associated authentication credential (by value or by reference) only in the ID_CRED field of EDHOC message_2 (if acting as Responder) or EDHOC message_3 (if acting as Initiator).

 In addition to that, there may be cases where an EDHOC peer provides the authentication credential also in an EAD item.
-In particular, such an EAD item can specify an "envelope" (by value or by reference), which in turn specifies the authentication credential (by value or by reference).
+In particular, such an EAD item can specify a cryptographically protected "envelope" (by value or by reference), which in turn specifies the authentication credential (by value or by reference).

 A case in point is the EDHOC and OSCORE profile of the ACE framework {{I-D.ietf-ace-edhoc-oscore-profile}}, where the envelope in question is an access token issued to the ACE client.
 In such a case, the ACE client can rely on an EAD item specifying the access token by value, or instead on a different EAD item specifying a session identifier as a reference to such access token.
 In either case, the access token specifies the authentication credential (by value or by reference) associated with the client.